A $(2+\varepsilon)$-Approximation Algorithm for Metric $k$-Median: Technical Overview

 We use these two relaxations as follows.
 Let $W$ be a sample of clients picked independently and proportionately to $\frac{d(p,S)}{\text{cost}(S)}$.
-With probability $\varepsilon^{O(1)}/\log n$, we are picking a point from a non-pure, non-basic cheap cluster and moreover, conditioned on picking a point from a non-pure, non-basic cheap cluster, with probability at least $\varepsilon^{O(1)}$, the picked point will be a leader.
+With probability $\varepsilon^{O(1)}/\log n$, we are picking a leader from a given non-pure, non-basic cheap cluster: in this case we say that $C^*$ is hit by the sample.
 Thus, when picking $O_\eps(\log n)$ samples, we have picked a leader from all but a small fraction of non-pure, non-basic cheap clusters.
-Thereafter, we can show that with good probability the contribution of the unpicked clusters to the total cost in $S$ is very small, see Lemma \ref{lem:probcost}, Section~\ref{sec:dsampleproc}.
-Since we have sampled $O_\eps(\log n)$ clients, we can enumerate all the subsets in polynomial time and focus on a subset that contains all the leaders of the non-basic cheap, non-pure clusters.
+Thereafter, we can show that with good probability, we can assign all the points of a non-pure non-basic-cheap non-hit cluster $C^*$, with center $c^*$, to the center $t(c^*)\in S$ which is closest to $c^*$ with a small cost (see Lemma \ref{lem:probcost} in Section~\ref{sec:dsampleproc}).
+We next call \emph{expensive} the non-pure non-basic-cheap clusters which are hit, and \emph{cheap} the non-pure clusters which are either basic-cheap or non-basic-cheap and non-hit.
+Thus the clusters are partitioned into pure, cheap and expensive ones.
+Since we have sampled $O_\eps(\log n)$ clients, we can enumerate all the subsets in polynomial time and focus on a subset that contains exactly one leader of each expensive cluster.

-Using a constant number of potential guesses per leader, we then show how to get a sufficiently good approximation of the distance $\rho$ from each leader to its closest optimum center, see Lemma \ref{lem:ballguesses}, Section~\ref{sec:ballguesses}.
-Specifically, the cost of the leader in solution $S$ is a rough approximation, so we can interpolate around it.
+Using a constant number of potential guesses per leader, we then show how to get a sufficiently good approximation of the distance $\rho$ from each leader to its closest optimum center, see Lemma \ref{lem:ballguesses} in Section~\ref{sec:ballguesses}.
+Intuitively, the cost of the leader in solution $S$ is a rough approximation of $\rho$, so we can interpolate around it.